Saturday, March 14, 2026

 I don't think Heron has any plans for flowers in the front of the she-shed this year.

-I may just take the fence down, have Cowboy mow what's left in there down, and return it back to yard.
+I may just take the fence down, have Cowboy mow what's left in there down, and make it yard again.

 Badger practiced her throwing, and then took pictures of the birds.